pingcap/docs-cn/partitioned-table.md

 );
 ```

-It is not allowed to use any other partitioning expression that contains the timestamp values.
+It is not allowed to use any other partitioning expression that contains the timestamp column.

 Range partitioning is particularly useful when one or more of the following conditions are satisfied: